 Vendor insurance is a necessity for arts and crafts vendors.
 It’s your safety net should you have property stolen or damaged†.
 Alternatively, you may cause damage to the space you’ve been given.
 And, of course, a less than sure-footed and over-litigious attendee may trip in your booth and decide to sue.

-This, of course, is where ACT vendor insurance comes in handy.
+This, of course, is where ACT Pro liability insurance comes in handy.

 - General liability

-Optional business personal property, professional liability coverage, and increased limits are available for an additional premium.
+Optional liability coverage and increased limits are available for additional premiums.

-Our show policy allows you to register for a single event or purchase up to 90 days of coverage.
+Our ACT Go vendor insurance allows you to register for a single event or purchase up to 90 days of coverage.
 Its benefits include:

 - General liability